Guidance: Investigating and managing individuals with a possible or confirmed Covid-19 variant (From NHS Primary Care Bulletin 23rd February)

 Practices should inform the London Coronavirus Response Cell (LCRC) at email@example.com and/or 0300 303 4500 , the SELCCG Incident Coordination Centre via firstname.lastname@example.org and your borough-specific primary care lead.

 A new self-isolation hub has also been launched by NHS Test and Trace (and supported by the LCRC) to help employers and employees through the process.
 Practices are encouraged to contact the hub on 020 3743 6715 as soon as a positive case has been identified.
 The hub require details of the test and trace reference number.

 Implementation support for COVID-19 remote pulse oximetry services

-All CCGs can continue to request oximeters for local use by emailing firstname.lastname@example.org.
+All CCGs can continue to request oximeters for local use by emailing email@example.com in batches of 100.
 Allocation will take account of local infection rates and previous requests.
-Primary care network colleagues should contact their CCG if they feel there is an urgent requirement of which their CCG is not already aware.
-Oximeters will be transferred to CCGs so there is no VAT liability for practices or PCNs.

 Once the order is agreed, delivery to the requesting CCG should be made within three working days.
 When requesting oximeters it is important to include the population numbers covered and where the service is sited.